How to Achieve Perfect On-Page SEO

 Length of Content

-I perform a lot of the expert site reviews for Store Coach and am constantly amazed by how many people ignore the part of the training where it tells them that they need quality, original content on all of their pages.
+Over the years, I've seen a whole lot of people's websites who have been through our eCommerce course and am constantly amazed by how many people ignore the part of the training where it tells them that they need quality, original content on all of their pages.
 Time after time I see websites that have zero words on their most important pages - the home page and category pages.

 If there are too many pages without any or much content (what we often term "thin content" pages), your entire website could take a rankings hit.
 Seriously, folks, if there are no words on a page, there is nothing for the search engines to index.
 When your pages are not indexed, it's pretty hard for them to find their way to the top of the search rankings.
 Even if they are indexed, they are never going to show up in search results because search engines have no clue what the pages are about.
 How would they without any words?

 Nobody has ever accused me of being brief.
 In school, my teachers often accused me of having "diarrhea of the mouth", I talked so much.
 Nowadays, it seems that affliction has leapt from my mouth to my fingers.
 I'm not sure the last time I wrote anything that wasn't well over 1,000 words.
 I have a tough time keeping things I write under 3,000 words!

 It turns out that's not a bad thing.
 Recent studies seem to indicate a very heavy correlation between the number of words on a page and how high that page ranks.
 Neil Patel wrote an excellent article about how important "long form" content is and how much better it does in search engines than shorter pieces.
 Neil's blog post contains links to various studies that show this to be true.
 And, of course, our own experience with various eCommerce websites run by Store Coach shows that the pages that do the best are the ones with the most content.